braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/live_activities.md

 ## Step 3: Updating a Live Activity {#updating}

+![A live activity on an iPhone lock screen with two team's scores.
+Both the Wild Bird Fund has 2 points and the Owl Rehab  has 4 points.][9]{: style="max-width:40%;float:right;margin-left:15px;"}

 The [`/messages/live_activity/update`][1] endpoint allows you to update a Live Activity through push notifications passed through the Braze REST API.
 Use this endpoint to update your Live Activity's `ContentState`.

 As you update your `ContentState`, your Live Activity widget will display the new information.
-Here's what the Superb Owl show might look like at the end of the first half:
+Here's what the Superb Owl show might look like at the end of the first half.

-![A live activity on an iPhone lock screen with two team's scores.
-Both the Wild Bird Fund has 2 points and the Owl Rehab  has 4 points.][9]{: style="max-width:40%;"}

 See the [`/messages/live_activity/update`][1] endpoint documentation for full details.